-The Chauvet-Pont-d'Arc cave - the world's third oldest site of cave painting, behind the El Castillo Cave Paintings (39,000 BCE) and the abstract signs found at Altamira (c.34,000 BCE) - was discovered quite by chance in the Ardeche gorge in 1994, by three speleologists - Jean-Marie Chauvet, Eliette Brunel-Deschamps and Christian Hillaire - while they were surveying another cave nearby.
+The Chauvet-Pont-d'Arc cave - among the world's oldest sites of prehistoric cave painting, along with the El Castillo Cave Paintings (39,000 BCE), the Sulawesi Cave Art (37,900 BCE) and the abstract signs found at Altamira (c.34,000 BCE) - was discovered quite by chance in the Ardeche gorge in 1994, by three speleologists - Jean-Marie Chauvet, Eliette Brunel-Deschamps and Christian Hillaire - while they were surveying another cave nearby.
 Inside the Chauvet grotto, they found a 400-metre long network of galleries and rooms, covered in rock art and petroglyphs, whose floor was littered with a variety of paleontological remains, including the skulls of bears and two wolves.
 Some of these bones had been arranged in special position by the previous human inhabitants.
 Amazingly, Chauvet's entire labyrinth of prehistoric art had been left undisturbed since a landslide sealed off the entrance about 25,000 years ago.

 Chauvet is one of the few prehistoric painted caves to be found preserved and intact, right down to the footprints of animals and humans.
-As a result it ranks alongside Lascaux (c.17,000 BCE), Altamira (c.15,000 BCE), Pech-Merle (c.25,000 BCE) and Cosquer (c.25,000 BCE) as one of the most significant sites of pre-historic cave painting.
+As a result it ranks alongside Lascaux (c.17,000 BCE), Altamira (c.15,000 BCE), Pech-Merle (c.25,000 BCE) and Cosquer (c.25,000 BCE) as one of the most significant sites of Stone Age painting.
 Moreover, its earliest rock art (charcoal drawings of two rhinos and one bison) have been dated to between 30,340 and 32,410 BP (before present).
-This means that these images were created roughly 29-30,000 BCE, making them the second oldest figurative cave paintings in the world, after the more primitive Fumane cave paintings (c.35,000 BCE).
+This means that these images were created roughly 29-30,000 BCE, making them the third oldest figurative cave paintings in the world, after the Sulawesi animal pictures in Indonesia and the more primitive Fumane cave paintings (c.35,000 BCE) in Italy.
 Although Chauvet does not boast the type of polychrome painting exemplified by the likes of Lascaux or Altamira, this is more than offset by the sheer originality, diversity and preserved quality of its art.
 According to the French Ministry of Culture in Paris, the antiquity of Chauvet's Stone Age art has radically altered previous theories concerning the artistic development of Paleolithic Man, and demonstrate that Homo sapiens learnt to draw at a very early stage.
 (To see how the age of cave murals at Chauvet compares with that of Lascaux, see: Prehistoric Art Timeline.
 See also the Nawarla Gabarnmang charcoal drawing (26,000 BCE) in Arnhem Land, Northern Territory, Australia.)

 The discovery of the Chauvet cave, along with its galleries of prehistoric drawings, paintings and petroglyphs, was significant for two main reasons.
 First, both the content of the imagery and the artistic techniques used to create them, came as a major surprise.
 The types of animals represented was very unusual, because up until Chauvet most of the species depicted in Paleolithic cave art were animals that were hunted at the time.
 However, at Chauvet, it is the more dangerous animals - not generally hunted for food - that account for a majority of the images.
 Furthermore, Chauvet's Stone Age painters employed more sophisticated techniques of drawing, shading, perspective and composition in their murals than was previously expected, at least for the period in question.
 As a result, Chauvet contains numerous dynamic and powerful compositions consisting of multiple images skillfully executed and arranged to fit in with the contours of the cave chambers.
 There is also some evidence to suggest that a significant quantity of the charcoal drawings were painted by a single, master artist.